SurendraReddy33/Gen_AI_Dev_Practice/Master-Class-Article/Article.md

 ---

-## 📚 Libraries Commonly Used with FAISS
+## Section 5: 📚 Libraries Commonly Used with FAISS

 | Library        | Purpose                                           |
 |----------------|---------------------------------------------------|